System Security Assurance: A Systematic Literature Review: Security Assurance: Challenges and Gaps

 Cloud computing is the most enticing technology which offers economical and technological benefits in the different service provisioning domains.
 However, the increasing popularity of cloud services comes with concerns about the security assurance of its different services.
 Enforcement of security properties in a cloud is a challenging task.
-Different security-related challenges that cloud service providers (CSPs) or cloud service customers (CSCs) face.
-Security assurance is one of the main security-related challenges.
+There are different security-related challenges that cloud service providers (CSPs) or cloud service customers (CSCs) face, such as